samyeyo/Json/README.md

 ## :small_blue_diamond:Installation

-Before using the JSON module, you must have previously installed [LuaRT](https://github.com/samyeyo/LuaRT) to continue.
+Before using the JSON module, you must have been previously installed [LuaRT](https://github.com/samyeyo/LuaRT) to continue.

 #### Method 1 : JSON module release package :package: